Skip to content

 Choose Gremlin When

-• You need fine-grained control over traversal order
+• Fine-grained control over traversal order is needed

 • Porting from another TinkerPop-compatible database